Priyakumari333/CONSULTING-PROJECT-DELIVERY-PERFORMANCE-ANALYSIS/README.md

 ## 📌 Business Problem

-> *A mid-sized Irish consulting firm operating across three service lines — Analytics, Technology Consulting, and Process Transformation — is experiencing systematic operational challenges affecting both financial performance and client relationships.
+> *A mid-sized Irish consulting firm operating across three service lines- Analytics, Technology Consulting, and Process Transformation is experiencing systematic operational challenges affecting both financial performance and client relationships.
 What is driving the cost overruns and delivery delays, and what should leadership do about it?*

 A full diagnostic analysis covering 25 projects, benchmarked against industry standards, with actionable recommendations and a 12-month implementation roadmap.